chiffa/BioFlow/dev_log.rst

     - tight clusters due to cross-linking that disperse the network

 => Build an export of the sampling current weights to figure out which nodes are offending.
+=> Re-compute eigenvalues of the laplacian and add values to the network weighting nodes

 Add a mention for what were the parameters of the launch of the analysis - what was build and where the data was loaded from?